Beatty solutions of almost Golomb functional equations: The triple-nested equation

+This section studies the once-composed equation~$(E_{2})$, obtained by composing the almost Golomb equation~\eqref{eq:AG} with~$a$.
+For $r=2$ it reads $a(a(S(n)))=a(n)$ and reveals a continuous family of Beatty solutions parametrized by a shift~$d$ ranging over an explicit interval.
+We treat $r=2$ first, then $r=3$, and close in Section~\ref{ssec:composed} with a defect criterion for all the iterated equations~$(E_{k})$.
+The goal of the first part is Theorem~\ref{thm:interval}.
+By Theorem~\ref{thm:slope} (with $k=2$ and $r=2$) any Beatty solution of~\eqref{eq:main} with $c>0$ has slope $c=1/\!\sqrt{2}$.
+The admissible shifts are those for which the equation holds for all $n\ge 2$, namely $d\in I=[\sqrt{2}/2,\,2(\sqrt{2}-1)]$.

 The proof occupies Sections~\ref{ssec:continuous} --\ref{ssec:sufficiency}.
-Necessity is handled by two failure lemmas that locate, in each of the three residue classes of $\theta_{n}=\frc{cn+d}$, a sub-interval where the identity~\eqref{eq:main} fails (Section~\ref{ssec:necessity}).
+Necessity is handled by two failure lemmas that locate, in each of the three ranges of $\theta_{n}=\frc{cn+d}$, a sub-interval where the equation~\eqref{eq:main} fails (Section~\ref{ssec:necessity}).
 Orbit density, via Weyl equidistribution, then produces infinitely many failures.
-Sufficiency is a case analysis of the same residue classes (Section~\ref{ssec:sufficiency}).
-Section~\ref{sec:pell_ostrowski} then places the interval~$I$ and its endpoints inside Fokkink's Pell--Ostrowski framework.
+Sufficiency is a case analysis of the same ranges (Section~\ref{ssec:sufficiency}).
+Section~\ref{sec:pell_ostrowski} then places the interval~$I$ and its endpoints inside the Pell--Ostrowski setting of Fokkink.
 Section~\ref{sec:interval_r3} proves the analogous result for $r=3$ by the same method.